-- Employer Rights and Responsibilities Following an OSHA Inspection.
-Also available as a 537 KB PDF, 28 pages.
-OSHA Publication 3000-09R, (2011).
+- Employer Rights and Responsibilities Following an OSHA Inspection (PDF*).
+OSHA Publication 3000-09R, (2014).
 Outlines employer rights and obligations following an inspection conducted under the Occupational Safety and Health Act of 1970.

 Hazardous Waste and Emergency Response.
 OSHA Publication 3114,